 Introduction to IP Addressing

 At the heart of every digital conversation lies the IP address—an intricate string of numbers that grants devices their unique identity in the digital realm.
 These addresses serve as digital coordinates, guiding data packets to their intended destinations across vast networks.
 Our exploration begins with two distinct versions: IPv4 and IPv6.
-While IPv4 uses a 32-bit addressing scheme, presenting addresses like "192.168.1.1," IPv6's 128-bit format offers room for unimaginable growth.
+While IPv4 uses a 32-bit addressing scheme, presenting addresses like 192.168.1.1, IPv6's 128-bit format offers room for unimaginable growth.
 The shift from IPv4 to IPv6 stems from the latter's potential to accommodate the expanding universe of interconnected devices.

 The structure of IPv4 addresses lies at the core of the internet's architecture, serving as the linchpin that allows devices to communicate across global networks.
 Within the expansive landscape of networking, IPv4 addresses are akin to the postal codes of the digital world, uniquely identifying every device connected to the network.

-****** Diagram
+Figure 2.1 -

 An IPv4 address is a 32-bit numerical label that is divided into four octets, each containing 8 bits.
 These octets are separated by periods, giving rise to the familiar decimal-dot notation, such as 192.168.0.1.
 This arrangement is crucial for both human comprehension and the computational efficiency of network routers and devices.